-dnssec-keys is described in more detail later in this document.
+trusted-keys and managed-keys are described in more detail later in this document.

 Unlike BIND 8, BIND 9 does not verify signatures on load, so zone keys for authoritative zones do not need to be specified in the configuration file.